wp-plugins/social-media-page/readme.txt

 When the links are displayed on the page it will use a keyword of your choice as the text for the link.

 With this plugin you can create a central base for any social media strategy.

+= Changes in version 1.4 =

+1. Removed the now closed Pownce from profile list.
+1. Added custom header for Widget.
+1. Fixed bug in a regular expression in site admin.
+1. Fixed bug that caused the ordering of sites not to be saved.
+1. Added profile name, site url, site name, random and custom sort order as sorting options.
+1. Added Hi5 to profile list.
+1. Added ohloh to profile list.
+1. Added deviantArt to profile list.
+1. Split help out into a separate page and expanded.

 = Changes in version 1.3 =